Pre-Doctoral Psychology Internship Program

 There is a weekly didactic program that focuses on a wide range of topics, such as psychopathology, treatment, assessment, research, and diagnosis.
 In addition, interns attend weekly in-service meetings and lectures, Psychiatry and Neurology Grand Rounds, monthly case conferences, and weekly brain-cutting sessions (neuropathology conference) and autopsy consensus meetings.

 Interns are expected to acquire increasing levels of autonomy in all practice areas during the year, yet continue to receive ongoing supervision as part of their training.
-The internship training will include at least 1600 hours and will be completed within 12 months, starting in July.
+The internship training will include at least 1750 hours and will be completed within 12 months, starting in July.
+Interns work 40 hours per week.
+The full time stipend is $20,000, in addition to medical insurance benefits.

 How to Apply